Cyclops v3.3 - Public Beta

 Controllers

 Game-style controllers are very useful when using Cyclops as a Vcam or virtual scouting.
 However, we generally don’t use controllers when using Cyclops on-set or location.
-Cyclops supports any Mfi-compliant controller.
+Cyclops supports any MFi-compliant controller.
 Below is a partial list of controllers that will work with Cyclops:

 • Razer Kishi